Sexual Assault Victim Advocate Center

 Our Promise

 The SAVA Center is dedicated to ensuring that both internal operations and service delivery are administered on a non-discriminatory basis.
-It is our policy to maintain a non-discriminatory environment, free from intimidation, harassment, or bias based upon gender, gender identity or expression, sexual orientation, age, race, color, ethnicity, national origin, religion, class, or disability, without regard to race, color, gender, religion, national rights, age, disability, or sexual orientation.
+It is our policy to maintain a non-discriminatory environment, free from intimidation, harassment, or bias based upon gender, sexual orientation, age, race, color, ethnicity, national origin, religion, class, or disability.